keejelo/EasyDialogBox/js/test/README.txt

 The new in this version is:

 - Created a "hide" method that can hide dialogbox: myObj.hide();
+  (It will still exist in DOM, but hidden)
-  this method also fires: myObj.onHide()
+  This method also fires: myObj.onHide()

 - Dialogboxes now hides in DOM when closing the box by clicking "Close", "X", pressing "ESC" key.
   All dialogboxs will be kept alive by default, they are only destroyed when the user executes the "destroy" function: myObj.destroy();
+  (The variable "bKeepAlive" will be obsolete, and may be removed in future versions)

 - There is also an added feature to get elements inside the dialogbox by using these shorthand methods: